Biomimicry = Sustainability

 Definition of Consciousness:

-Overall the evolution of mankind, human brain has been developed into three main parts: the instinctive survival brain, the emotional brain, and the logical brain.
+Overall, throughout the evolution of mankind, the human brain has been developed into three main parts: the instinctive survival brain, the emotional brain, and the logical brain.
+The awareness created by the brain enables us to be clear about our state of being and the surrounding environment.

 triune+brain+model.png